"Training the entire person by training the entire artist."

 Royal New Zealand Ballet

-The Preparatory Dance Program at UNCSA is committed to equality of educational opportunity and does not discriminate against applicants, students or employees based on race, color, national origin, religion, gender, age, or sexual orientation.
+The Preparatory Dance Program at UNCSA is committed to the equality of educational opportunity and does not discriminate against applicants, students or employees based on race, color, national origin, religion, gender, age, or sexual orientation.

 Ms. Adams studied ballet at the North Carolina School of the Arts (UNCSA) and was a member of the North Carolina Dance Theater.
 She served as dance captain for the national touring company of “A Chorus Line”, and as Ballet Mistress for the Ballet Theater of the Virgin Islands in St. Thomas, USVI.
 Ms. Adams has been teaching in the WS/Forsyth public school system for over 20 years and recently renewed her National Board Certification as a Middle Childhood Generalist.
 She is also an A+ Fellow with the nationally acclaimed A+ Schools Program, working with teachers to develop comprehensive arts-based educational programming.
 She currently teaches at the Arts Based Elementary School in Winston-Salem and serves as the primary instructor for the Preparatory Program’s entry-level class.